cdktf/cdktf-provider-gitlab/docs/dataGitlabGroupSubgroups.java.md

 Show all the groups you have access to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.1/docs/data-sources/group_subgroups#all_available DataGitlabGroupSubgroups#all_available}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/data-sources/group_subgroups#all_available DataGitlabGroupSubgroups#all_available}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-gitlab.dataGitlabGroupSubgroups.DataGitlabGroupSubgroups.Initializer.parameter.id"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.1/docs/data-sources/group_subgroups#id DataGitlabGroupSubgroups#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---